 There are lots of ecommerce solutions out there, and all of them promise to make building an online store a walk in the park.
 Even less helpfully, they also seem to offer similar tools and features.

-If you’re thinking of creating your own online store and are looking for the best ecommerce software to use, this article is for you.
+We’ve done the research, and we’ve got the results – so if you’re thinking of creating your own online store and are looking for the best ecommerce software to use, this article is for you.

 We’ll show you the best hosted ecommerce software: